mylife-plus/myLife-react/README.md

+# myLife
+## Overview
+mylife is an open source project.
+The initial idea is to provide a offline first diary app for users to store their memories [(see figma file)](https://www.figma.com/design/DQp9RG2Fa6XXsVH0h1D26m/myLife?node-id=0%3A1&t=Q4GJVzFWpUyhciF1-1).
+The project gets governed by the myLife stakehoders, which are the Users, the developers and Donors/Investors aka [myLife DAO](https://www.figma.com/board/aq4b1niEivXWgBfENSppyu/myLife-Dao?node-id=0%3A1&t=ZcBomcOELrZ69gHr-1).

-# React Native TypeScript App Documentation
+## React Native TypeScript App Documentation

-## Running the App
+### Running the App

 To run the app with `npm start`: